superDross/ticket.vim/README.md

 ## Settings

-To automatically open and save and session files set the following in your `.vimrc`:
+To automatically open and save session files when opening/closing vim set the following in your `.vimrc`:

 ```vim
 let g:auto_ticket = 1